memfault/interrupt/_posts/2020-07-30-firmware-logs-stack-trace.md

 Such stack tracing has long been implemented in higher-level programming languages but tools for Firmware development have always been lagging compared to most of the software industry.
 This post provides yet another attempt to bridge the gap by building our tools.

-We are looking forward to have your comments and tips in the comments.
+I look forward to your comments and tips in the comments.

 ## 🔗 References